 Please send one document per invoice.
 Please DO NOT send links to stored documents or zip files.

-What do I do if a vendor sends a PDF or digital invoice in email?
+What do I do if a vendor sends me a PDF or invoice image via email?

 Simply forward the email, with its attachment, to your unique restaurant-specific email address.
 This can be found when you log in under Orders > Setup.
 Look for the one that ends with @meinvoices.com.

-What do the different statuses mean during the processing on my invoices?
+What do the different statuses mean during invoice processing?

-In the orders screen, you can view order statuses.
-The order status indicates what stage of processing your invoice is in.
-In the image below, the filter is set to show all orders.
+On the Orders screen, you can view order statuses.
+The order status indicates the stage of processing your invoice is currently in.
+By default, the view filter is set to show all statuses.

 Invoice Status Modes:

-- Preprocessing – as soon as we receive your invoice, the invoice goes into the preprocessing stage.
-At this stage, you'll see no information about the invoices vendor, invoice number, etc...
+- Preprocessing – as soon as we receive your invoice, the invoice goes into the Preprocessing stage.
+At this stage, you'll see no information about the vendor, invoice number, etc...

 - Initial Review - Initial Review is the first step in invoice processing where all basic data (vendor, date, invoice number, invoice total) from the invoice is added to the system.

-- Reconciliation - Reconciliation is the second step in invoice processing where every single line item purchased by the client on an invoice is added to the system.
+- Reconciliation - Reconciliation is the second step in invoice processing where every single purchased line item is added to your database.